97 E Center St. • (call) 801.724.3900 or (text) 801-229-7000 • firstname.lastname@example.org

 You now have the option to PAY YOUR TICKET ONLINE as well as look up fine related questions including: balances, past due amounts, scheduled payment amounts and due dates.
 If you would like to take advantage of the traffic school option, please contact the Court prior to paying your citation online.

 A fix-it is an option to resolve a vehicle equipment safety violation.
 It involves you fixing the safety violation, providing proof that the violation has been fixed to the Court and then your charge may qualify for dismissal.
-Click link below for more information on how to resolve a fix-it ciation.
+Click link below for more information on how to resolve a fix-it citation.

 How you resolve your insurance violation depends upon when your insurance coverage began.
 Click below for more information on how to resolve an insurance citation.